 - Rinse using a hose a dry him off with a towel.

 Do you know that the number one cause of allergy in German Shepherds is the meat in dog food?
-It’s mainly caused by an animal protein such as chicken, pork and beef.
+It’s mainly caused by animal protein such as chicken, pork, and beef.
 When they develop this allergy, the skin is most likely the place where the inflammations would appear.
 CAFR or Cutaneous Adverse Food Reaction is also mostly responsible for German Shepherd skin issues.
 If remain untreated, it could progress to infections or secondary bacterial infections that may be accompanied by alopecia or crusting.

 Treating German Shepherd skin problems would involve changing your food’s diet.